Art Projects

 You can apply for Art Projects as an individual artist or an art group based in King County.
 You may only apply in one category.

-Apply as an individual if you are the sole creator, a curator, or are leading other artists in the creation of your project.
+You are the sole creator, a curator, or are leading other artists in the creation of your project.
 The panel will assess your individual contribution to the project and your work samples.

 - Individuals must be at least 18 years old and a resident of King County when you apply through completion of your project.